jens-limbach/SSv2-custom-sample-object/README.md

 ## UI Generation and Testing

-18. Upload the adjusted [metadata](https://github.com/jens-limbach/SSv2-custom-sample-object/blob/main/LatestMetadata.json) file in custom services
+18. Upload the adjusted [metadata](https://github.com/jens-limbach/SSv2-custom-sample-object/blob/main/LatestMetadata_V3.json) file in custom services.

-19. Add UI’s to your custom service and add your deployed backend as the Host
+19. Create the UI’s via the design tool to your custom service and add your deployed backend as the host in the configuration.

-20. Assign it to your user via a business role
+20. Assign the new custom service to your user via a business role and also activate the new app.

-21. Test!
+21. Refresh and test your new fully functioning "custom object" which you created via our custom service feature.

-22. After this is working we can start to build the custom UI on top of our running backend service!
+22. After this is working we have a strong foundation that we can extend in many ways.
+We can add sophisticated logic, add many more standard features (like timeline support, related entity support, mashups etc.) or create a complete custom frontend in any programming language of our liking (like Angular) on top of our professional backend.

-Now after this we have some additional steps to further enhance your custom service.

 ## Business Logic

 23. Validation: Let's add a simple validation to the sample request on create.
 We want to check that the "number of samples" cannot be 0.
 ```
-// Validate before CREATE (only for root Samples entity)
+// Validate before CREATE (only for root Sample entity)
     this.before('CREATE', Samples, (req) => {
-    // ensure this runs only for the Samples root entity
+        // ensure this runs only for the Sample root entity
         if (req.target !== Samples) return;

         const d = req.data || {};

-    if (d.numberOfSamples != null && d.numberOfSamples <= 0) {
+        if (d.numberOfSamples?.content != null && d.numberOfSamples.content <= 0) {
             return req.reject(400, 'Number of Samples must be greater than zero');
         }

     });
 ```

 24. Determination: Let's also add a simple determination during every create which is appending a red dot at the sample name if the sample is overdue. (this logic would better be also happening during every update)